nextcloud/docker/README.md

 The second option is a `fpm` container.
 It is based on the [php-fpm](https://hub.docker.com/_/php/) image and runs a fastCGI-Process that serves your nextcloud page.
 To use this image it must be combined with any webserver that can proxy the http requests to the FastCGI-port of the container.

 ## Using the Apache image
 The apache image contains a webserver and exposes port 80.
-However by default it is not configured to use ssl encryption (See below).
+However by default it is not configured to use ssl encryption.
 To start the container type:

 ```console
 $ docker run -d nextcloud